Updated: October 20, 2022

 Yosemite is well known as a magnet for the best climbers in the world.
-It’s awe-inspiring to watch, and may make you itch to give it a try yourself!
+It’s awe-inspiring to watch, and may make you want to give it a try yourself!

-If you’re so inclined, the Yosemite Mountaineering School offers fun and memorable beginner lessons.
+If you’re so inclined, Yosemite Mountaineering School offers fun and memorable beginner lessons.
 Children 10 and up can join a group beginner class with a parent, and younger children can climb with an adult in a private lesson.
-Classes are pricey, but this experience would make for some incredible Yosemite memories.
+Classes are pricey, but this experience could make for some uniquely incredible Yosemite memories.

 Ansel Adams Free Camera Walk or Photo Class

-Many artists have found inspiration in Yosemite’s beauty, and the work of some, like Ansel Adams, have become intertwined in the history of the park itself.
+Many artists have found inspiration in Yosemite’s beauty, and the work of some, like Ansel Adams, has become intertwined with the history of the park itself.
 Ansel Adams was given a camera before a trip to Yosemite when he was only 12, and he grew to become one of photography’s most transformative figures.